How do I earn a micro-credential through NKU?

 You may find the full selection of NKU’s micro-credentials in our Program Index.
 We are always working to add new micro-credential programs.
 If you don’t find a micro-credential listed in an area that interests you or your employer, please let us know by contacting us at firstname.lastname@example.org.

-If I take a micro-credential now, can those courses be used toward a graduate certificate or master’s degree in the future?
+If I take a micro-credential now, can those courses be used toward an undergraduate or graduate certificate or degree in the future?

 YES!
-Our graduate micro-credentials are stackable.
-This means you can earn a micro-credential, and then apply those courses toward a graduate certificate or master’s degree.
+Our micro-credentials are stackable.
+This means you can earn a micro-credential, and then apply those courses toward a certificate, bachelor's or master’s degree.

 Here is an example: